Carl Banks' Blog

 3D Studio is a 3D graphics modeling and rendering program that saved it images in a rather simple binary file format known as 3DS format.
 Although 3D Studio has not released the details of the 3DS format, it has been reverse engineered by some ambitious people, and I used the information to write Dice3DS, a Python package that slices and dices 3DS files.

-Dice3DS requires Python 2.5, and numpy 1.1.0.
+Dice3DS requires Python 2.6, and numpy 1.1.0.
 (Earlier versions of Python, going back to 2.2, might still work but are no longer officially supported.)
-Note that Dice3DS is not a wrapper for lib3ds.
+The view3ds script additionally requires any or all of PIL, PyOpenGL 3, PyGame, and Pyglet.
+PIL and PyOpenGL is enough for most cases.

 Examples